 Two statues of Pharaoh Amenhotep III were erected to guard his mortuary complex.
 They face the Nile River and the sun while several other figures surround the main statues.

-The statues were built in 3400 BCE, making this one of the oldest landmarks in Egypt.
+The statues were built in 3400 BCE, making them one of the oldest landmarks in Egypt.

 Each statue is 18m tall and carved from a single sandstone block.